jgilfoil/cluster-infra/README.md

 Currently a manual process.

 Create boot usb stick with ubuntu 20.04 LTS [installed](https://ubuntu.com/tutorials/create-a-usb-stick-on-windows#1-overview) using [rufus](https://rufus.ie/en_US/) and boot off of it to install.
+ 1. Ensure host has a DHCP reservation for it's ip (192.168.1.200-204) from the router.
- 1. Storage Configuration.
+ 2. Storage Configuration.
     Use entire Disk
       Sabrent (238.47G)
     uncheck `Set up this disk as an LVM Group`
- 2. Profile Setup
+ 3. Profile Setup
     Your Name: Jason
     Your Servers's Name: odroid-xx
     Pick a username: ubuntu
     Password: see safe
- 3. Check install OpenSSH server import keys from github username
+ 4. Check install OpenSSH server import keys from github username
- 4. skip all featured server snaps
+ 5. skip all featured server snaps

 ## k3sup Deployment